metabrainz/listenbrainz-server/docs/users/json.rst

 ``artist_name`` and ``track_name`` elements must be simple strings.

 The payload should also include the ``listened_at`` element, which must be an integer representing the Unix time when the track was listened to.
+This should be set to playback start time of the submitted track.
 The minimum accepted value for this field is :data:`~listenbrainz.webserver.views.api_tools.LISTEN_MINIMUM_TS`. playing_now requests should not have a ``listened_at`` field